FG Hero Background

 Start Here: What Are Mystery Box Sites?

-The appeal comes from not knowing exactly what you’ll get until the box opens.
-That makes mystery box platforms feel more like gamified shopping than normal ecommerce.
+The appeal comes from the anticipation behind what the next box will reveal.
+This is what makes mystery box platforms feel more like gamified shopping than normal online shopping.

 But there is more to understand than the opening animation.